CodeGanesha/accountant_clerk/README.md

 Status
 ======

 This is an old spree extension ported to clerks.
-As such it has been in use for 4-5 years.
+As such it has been in use for 6-7 years.
 While that doesn't make it perfect (see below) it does mean it is stable.
-The version number (<1) refers more to the code cleanliness than it's functionlity (read help appreciated)
+The version number (<1) refers more to the code cleanliness than it's functionality (read help appreciated)

 Issues
 =======